 - In their assessment, if this is an incident the CFA Bias Response Team will address, in collaboration with those impacted, they will determine which of the following responses is warranted:

 - Conversation of Concern – an informal conversation with the involved parties to resolve the issue through awareness and accountability.

 - Restorative Justice – a dialogic process involving all parties (victims, offenders and immediate communities involved) to determine together the best way to repair the harm caused.
 This requires all parties working together utilizing an ethic of care.

-- Disciplinary Action – a formal process to be determined by the Office of Title IX Initiatives.
+- Disciplinary Action – a formal process to be determined by the Office of Institutional Equity and Title IX.

 - After a process is completed, a report detailing the complaint and outcome will be documented for record.